How to Make a To-Do List You Will Use

 1. Choose Your Weapon

 The first step in creating effective to-do lists is identifying the tool you use.
 The big picture question is a "paper or plastic" one.
 Will a handwritten or typed list work best?
-Or would an app like Todoist or Asana work better for you?
+Or would a tool like Daily Planner App, Todoist, or Asana work better for you?
 There are pros and cons to both.
 The pros of "paper" to-list are:

 • Everyone can do it.